 On a recent tour of this Eero Saarinen building, Tory Johnson, IBM’s Senior State Executive in Minnesota, explained why one of world’s largest tech companies chose to expand its footprint in Rochester, Minn.

-To learn more about other tech giants in Minnesota that changed the landscape of the computing industry as we know it today, watch Solid State: Minnesota’s High-Tech History, coming in October 2019.
+To learn more about other tech giants in Minnesota that changed the landscape of the computing industry as we know it today, watch Solid State: Minnesota’s High-Tech History.

 Fun fact worth filing away: For decades, humble, boring Minnesota was the undisputed epicenter of top-secret digital computing.
 So you should probably take a moment to find out “How MN Became the Land of 10,000 Top-Secret Computing Projects.”